-The University of Florida College of Veterinary Medicine is currently recruiting dogs diagnosed with non-resectable cutaneous Mast Cell Tumors (cMCTs) for a clinical research study.
+The University of Florida College of Veterinary Medicine is currently recruiting dogs diagnosed with Mast Cell Tumors (cMCTs) for a clinical research study.
 The purpose of this trial is to investigate novel biological characteristics associated with toceranib phosphate (Palladia®) resistance in canine cutaneous Mast Cell Tumors (cMCTs).

 Enrollment Status: Currently Enrolling